malcolmhardie-software/SQLitePluginJavascript/README.md

 ### Live Editing

-Once you have installed the plugin, you can actually edit while SQLEditor is open.
+Once you have installed the plugin, you can actually edit the plugin while SQLEditor is open.

 You will need to hit the manual refresh button above the source view